-This criteria document focuses on risks faced by power transmission projects and the methodology followed by CRISIL Ratings for assessing their credit quality.
-The criteria is applicable to SPVs executing a single project.
-In the electricity ecosystem in Chart 1, the position of transmission licensees (SPVs) for which the criteria is applicable is highlighted in red.
+This section focuses on risks faced by power transmission projects and the methodology followed by Crisil Ratings for assessing their credit quality.
+The methodology is applicable to SPVs executing a single project.
+In the electricity ecosystem (Chart 1), the position of transmission licensees (SPVs) for which the methodology is applicable is highlighted in red.